Ivana505/catoverse-blog/TESTING.md

 ![unsolved bug](documents/testing/unsolved_bugs.png)

-- Unsolved bugs which I could not resolve are the HTML validation errors
+- Unsolved bugs which I could not resolve are the HTML validation errors.